 There is clear evidence that learning the various task types in IELTS is the quickest and most effective way of improving your band score.
-We recently conducted research on over 100,000 British Council candidates using Road to IELTS (our official IELTS preparation product) to do just this.
+We conducted research on over 100,000 British Council candidates using Road to IELTS (our official IELTS preparation product) to test this proposition.
 We found that after using the program for just six hours, candidates’ scores in the Reading module activities improved by, on average, 64%.

 Clearly, in six hours there can be no significant change in their level of English; their improvement came from learning how to answer the questions.
 This can be achieved in a relatively short period of time.